 Practical checklist for your next business combination file

 1. At planning, confirm whether a business combination occurred or is expected.
 Assess whether management has engaged (or will engage) a valuation specialist for the PPA.
-If not, raise this with the engagement partner before fieldwork starts.
+If not, raise this with the EP before fieldwork starts.
 IFRS 3.18 does not permit a goodwill-only allocation.

 3. Prepare a schedule of all intangible asset categories (customer relationships, technology, patents, brands, order backlogs, non-compete agreements) and document whether each meets the IAS 38.12 recognition criteria.
 For any category not recognised, document why.

-4. If a specialist PPA exists, evaluate the valuer’s competence, objectivity, and scope.
+4. If a specialist PPA exists, evaluate the valuer’s competence and objectivity (and the scope of their report).
 Test the key assumptions in each valuation model.
 Cross-reference the identified intangibles against your own schedule from step 3.

 Common mistakes